MarvinTeichmann/tensorflow-fcn/README.md

 Be aware, that `num_classes` influences the way `score_fr` (the original `fc8` layer) is initialized.
 For finetuning I recommend using the option `random_init_fc8=True`.

-## Training
+### Training

-Code for training can be found in the [KittiSeg](https://github.com/MarvinTeichmann/KittiSeg) Project repository.
+Example code for training can be found in the [KittiSeg](https://github.com/MarvinTeichmann/KittiSeg) project repository.

 ### Finetuning and training